On this page

 - This project aims to strengthen your practice’s systems to identify and SABA overuse.

-- Most SABA inhalers prescribed in the UK are pressurised metered dose inhalers (pMDIs). pMDIS have a very high carbon footprint and are responsible for 13% of the emissions of the NHS that it directly control.
-For patients with asthma, most of these emissions are from the overuse of SABA inhalers directly linked to poor asthma control.
+- Most SABA inhalers prescribed in the UK are pressurised metered dose inhalers (pMDIs). pMDIs have a very high carbon footprint and are responsible for 13% of the emissions that the NHS directly controls.
+For patients with asthma, most of these emissions are from the overuse of SABA inhalers linked to poor asthma control.

 - (see disclaimers)